-This work was supported by the German Research Foundation (DFG MU 2686/I3-I, SCHE 280/20-I).
+This work was supported by the German Research Foundation (DFG MU 2686/13-1, SCHE 280/20-1).
 The International Audio Laboratories Erlangen are a joint institution of the Friedrich-Alexander-Universität Erlangen-Nürnberg and the Fraunhofer Institut für Integrierte Schaltungen IIS.
+We thank David Gillman and Joseph Jordania for their constructive comments on an earlier version of the manuscript.